 Ideal for energetic people with a moderate level of fitness and comfort around water.
 Experience the New Zealand glaciers while kayaking on a glass-calm glacial lake surrounded by massive mountains.

 A no-cost first stop for any visitors; just remember to respect the safety partitions that are in place for a reason.
 A short stroll from the car park will allow views of the glacier terminus (the lower end) from the ground.
 While you can touch glacial ice, you are missing out on quite a bit if this is your entire glacial experience.

 We added a helicopter tour of Aoraki/Mount Cook

 However, we got lucky.
-The other couple booked at the same timeslot wanted to see Mount Cook, so the four of us were upgraded to the top package.
+The other couple on our tour booked at the same time slot wanted to see Mount Cook, so the four of us were upgraded to the top package.
 In retrospect, it would have been worth the extra money, especially if you are travelling up the west coast and not visiting Mount Cook any other way.

 Before booking a helicopter tour